nasa/CTF/README.md

 The `setup_ctf_env.sh` script will setup an Anaconda 3 environment, which contains Python3, along with the python components identified in `requirements.txt` along with NodeJS/NPM.

 To set up the CTF environment execute `source setup_ctf_env.sh`.
-Note: this may take several minutes depending on your network connection.
+Note: this may take several minutes depending on your network connection, and will consume about 5Gb of disk space for Anaconda 3 and NPM dependencies.

 After the initial setup to activate the ctf environment execute `source activate_ctf_env.sh`.